sportsdataverse/cfbplotR/README.md

 The goal of cfbplotR is to provide functions and geoms that help visualization of CFB related analysis.
 It provides a ggplot2 geom that does the heavy lifting of plotting CFB logos in high quality, with correct aspect ratio and possible transparency.
-This

 ## Installation